Event Propagation

 Approach

-Exposing Arcade events to the host embedding an Arcade is actually quite simple.
+Exposing Arcade events to the host embedding an Arcade is quite simple.
 Here’s a simple diagram of how it works:

 Once the host has subscribed to the messages, the messages can be enriched with other contextual data, such as user info that the host may have.
-After the event is enriched, it can then be used as additional tracking info that can be sent to Segment, Amplitude, Google Analytics, or the like.
+After the event is enriched, it can be used as additional tracking info that can be sent to Segment, Amplitude, Google Analytics, or the like.
 In addition, the events can be used for non-tracking purposes as well.
 For example, if a user clicks through a specific path in an Arcade (or triggers a specific hotspot), you may want to react by enabling or disabling something in your app or website.

 The flexibility of this approach enables you to do things that may not have even been thought of yet.
 Here are some ideas of how you may want to use this:

-• Enrich your own tracking with Arcade events
+Enrich your tracking with Arcade events

 Example